astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/sayno.md

 How does this relate to where I truly want to be in life?
 How does this relate to what I truly want to do?

-..maybe equally if not more importantly, **think about the small things** too.
+Equally importantly, **think about the small things** too.
 It astounds me how many people ignore, for instance, time to eat or sleep in their schedule.
-They just don't care or pretend it doesn't matter.
-IT DOES!
-These are the foundations that will allow you to do things to begin with.
+They just don't care or pretend it doesn't matter. **It does!** These are the foundations that will allow you to do things to begin with.
-You don't have to schedule friend-time, but think about having open time where you can spontaneously do things for you *or* go and see friends.
+You don't have to schedule time for friends, but think about having open time where you can spontaneously do things for you *or* go and see friends.

+> Nothing changes if nothing changes.
+If you always do what you always did, you'll always get what you always got.
+No matter what it is. [^ref3]

 ## A fun story